Nightingaale/api-gateway/README.md

    ```sh
    ./gradlew bootrun
    ```
-6. Verify all services are running:
+6. Verify service is running:
    ```sh
    docker ps
    ```
+7. Configure Vault:
+- The service will be accessible at http://localhost:8200
+- Method: Token
+- Token: root